FBW81C/OpenDownloader/README.md

 ## Overview

-OpenDownloader allows you to download videos from popular website like youtube.
+OpenDownloader allows you to download videos from popular website like YouTube.
 All functionality runs **locally and without telemetry**.

-## Features
+## Core Features

-### Download videos
-- Select resolution (width x height)
+- Video Download with Thumbnail preview (via URL)
+- Mode (Video & Audio, Video, Audio)
+- Format (Best, Worst, Specific)
+- Parallel downloads (multiple video downloads at the same time)
+- History (get informed if video was already downloaded)
+- Post download actions
+  - Always navigate to file
+  - Navigate on notification click
+  - Open file
+  - Do nothing
+- Auto-removal of items after download
+  - Always
+  - On success
-- Select FPS
+  - Never

-### Default folder
-- Set default folder for saving videos

-### ETA
+- Notifications if download complete
-- Estimated time until download completed
+- Estimated filesize and download durations
-- Progress bar
+- Real time logging (log window or save to file)

 ## Dependencies
 - **.NET 8 (Core)**, you need to install it manually.